kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Click the "**Toggle Publish**" to enable publish for this image.
 1. Right-click on the trigger in the list, and select "**Publish wave finishes from here**" from the context menu.
 CrossMgrVideo will automatically select one trigger for each subsequent rider in the race for publication.
 This saves you having to keep track of which riders you've processed so far.
 1. For each selected-for-publication trigger, find the frame where the HPV crosses the finish line, and **Save the view to the database**.
 1. If for some reason the trigger does not show the rider getting the flag (Eg. a missed read on their final lap, and you are looking at them warming-down), de-select it for publication, and go hunting for that rider's true finish time.
+Note that DNF riders will, by definition, not finish but they may have caused a stray tag read that triggered a capture.
+1. If you do not have an image of a rider's finish, it's okay for them not to have one.
+If you're feeling completist, you can locate the trigger of a DNF rider's last completed lap and select that for publication in lieu of a finish photo.

 Once you have selected the triggers for all races (possibly after you finish processing their CrossMgr and SeriesMgr data), you can generate HTML and image files for publication on the web: